 The HRC’s first triennial report, for the years 1991–93, spelled out a fundamental change in the balance of funding.
 With restricted funding available for research, greater emphasis was to be placed on public health issues, including Māori health.
 This contrasted with the former predominance of funding for biomedical research.

-The HRC had also established nine distinct research portfolios by 2003:
+By 2003, the HRC had established nine distinct research portfolios:

 - biological systems and technologies